w-v3/pactflow-python-coding-test/README.md

     -   Creating and using virtual environments
     -   Documenting PRs and commits

+Please fork this repository and submit your solution as a pull request.
+Your solution should pass the existing CI checks, and you should ensure that your code is tested.
+This project uses the [pytest](https://docs.pytest.org/en/stable/) testing framework.

 ## Development

 This project uses [Hatch](https://hatch.pypa.io) for managing the development